 As a kid, I used to devour 3-D comic books, the kind that came with that special set of cardboard glasses.
 Without the glasses, the pages were blurry.
 But with the glasses, the images became clear and jumped off the page.
 Superman’s muscles bulged as he swooped down to rescue Lois Lane from Lex Luther and, hooray, Lex was always eventually foiled!

-Sometimes, even today, I find myself wishing for the same type of comic-book justice—you know, with the nice tidy ending where the bad guy loses and the hero gets the girl.
+Sometimes, even today, I find myself wishing for the same type of comic-book justice—you know, with the nice tidy ending where the bad guy loses and the hero wins.
 But life seems to rarely work out like that.
-Instead, the bad guy ends up with the girl in the tropics, living off of her trust fund!

 Perhaps you can identify.
 Ever feel like you (the good guy) always lose, and the bad guys in your life win?
 Well, if so, you’re not alone.